Guide to Microbiology Careers - Education, Outlook & Pay

 - Arizona State University offers a bachelor’s of science in microbiology at its Tempe, Arizona campus.
 Students may apply for the accelerated joint bachelor’s/master’s program, which consists of 138 credits and may be completed in five years.
 The program covers the background and current findings of microbiology, as well as the critical thinking skills and hands-on laboratory skills necessary to take on leadership roles within the discipline.
 The school is accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.

-Clinical Microbiology Laboratory Director
+Become a Clinical Microbiology Laboratory Director

 A clinical microbiology laboratory director is responsible for the operation and administration of a microbiology laboratory.
-They hire and mentor staff, plan and direct experiments, raise funds through research grants, find new avenues for revenue enhancement, and in some cases fulfill expectations or objectives of a corporate entity.
+They hire and mentor staff, plan and direct experiments, raise funds through research grants, find new avenues for revenue enhancement, and in some cases fulfill the expectations or objectives of a corporate entity.
 They may work in a hospital, academic, or private laboratory setting.